TamilaCambe/Accountant/README.md

  ## Explanation 📑

  <p> Small project made at DIO's Spread Fullstack bootcamp.
-It is a simple counter from 1 to 1000, in positive and negative numbers.
-At each click a number is added and to zero, just click on reset.
+It is a simple counter from 1 to 1000 in positive and negative numbers.
+At each click a number is added and to zero just click on reset.
-When you reach the limit number, an alert is triggered, asking you to refresh the page to start over if you wish. <p>
+When you reach the limit number an alert is triggered, asking you to refresh the page to start over if you wish. <p>

  ## 💻 Technologies used